sharadTT/ECE-9163-ML-Backdoor-Attacks/README.md

 Clean data accuracies and attack success rates versus the degree of pruning can be visualized in this graph.
 <img width="637" alt="2" src="https://github.com/sharadTT/ECE-9163-ML-Backdoor-Attacks/assets/36073410/ff42f86d-da8e-491f-bdc0-00f3d045c443">

-We then combine the pruned model and the BadNet B to create a GoodNet G. The results of the combination of the same data are as follows:
+The combined pruned model and BadNet B created a GoodNet G. The results of the combination of the same data are as follows:
 <img width="617" alt="3" src="https://github.com/sharadTT/ECE-9163-ML-Backdoor-Attacks/assets/36073410/c86c9eed-357f-42f8-9775-5c8388f2fc37">